ionic-team/ionic-docs/docs/api/refresher.md

 import EncapsulationPill from '@components/page/api/EncapsulationPill';

-The refresher provides pull-to-refresh functionality on a content component.
+Refresher provides pull-to-refresh functionality on a content component.
 The pull-to-refresh pattern lets a user pull down on a list of data in order to retrieve more data.

 Data should be modified during the refresher's output events.
 Once the async operation has completed and the refreshing should end, `complete()` needs to be called on the refresher.